willig0203/pizza-hunt/README.md

-# Pizza Hunt
+# Note Taker

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-## This is a web application for a user to write and save notes so they can organize thier taskes that need to be completed.
+## This is a web application for a user to view pizza recipies that others have posted, they can write and save thier own pizza recipies and comment on others.
 The app is located on Heroku at [https://pizza-hunt-gdw.herokuapp.com/](https://pizza-hunt-gdw.herokuapp.com/).

 ## Table of Contents: